zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/NumPy.md

 # NumPy

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:37:37.170538+00:00
+- **Last Updated:** 2024-12-04 00:50:50 UTC
 - **Original Article:** [NumPy](https://en.wikipedia.org/wiki/NumPy)
 - **Language:** en
 - **Page ID:** 381782

 ## Summary
 NumPy (pronounced  NUM-py) is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices, along with a large collection of high-level mathematical functions to operate on these arrays.
 The predecessor of NumPy, Numeric, was originally created by Jim Hugunin with contributions from several other developers.
 In 2005, Travis Oliphant created NumPy by incorporating features of the competing Numarray into Numeric, with extensive modifications.
-NumPy
+NumPy is open-source software and has many contributors.
+NumPy is a NumFOCUS fiscally sponsored project.

 ## Categories
+This article belongs to the following categories:

 - Category:All articles with unsourced statements
 - Category:All articles with vague or ambiguous time